 1 – 6 lb. whole beef brisket 10 cloves garlic, smashed 2 yellow onions (sliced) 4 carrots (sliced) 1-16 oz. can of tomato puree 1-16 oz. can of beef stock

-Heat 2 tablespoons of olive oil in a saute pan for 2 minutes and sear the brisket on each side for 3 minutes.
+Heat a sauté pan on high for 2 minutes and sear the brisket on each side for 3 minutes.

 Meet the Chef